sodadata/docs/soda-core/overview.md

 ## Examples using the metric store

-When connecting Soda Core to a free Soda Cloud developer account, you have a metric store integrated and that also enables following extra check types:
+If you connect Soda Core to a free Soda Cloud Developer account, Soda Core pushes scan results to Soda Cloud.
+Soda Cloud stores the measurements resulting from each check Soda Core executes in the metric store so you can use the following checks:

 Change over time checks:
 ```yaml